 The Community Foundation for Nantucket exists to identify critical issues affecting the people of Nantucket, act as a catalyst in identifying solutions by convening appropriate segments of the community and securing funding to address these needs.
-To that end, in October of 2010, CFNan hired a consultant, Ned Robinson-Lynch, to begin a study of the Island's current Human Services, with the goal of helping service Providers create an improved delivery system for Nantucket residents.
+To that end, in 2010 the Foundation hired a consultant, Ned Robinson-Lynch, to begin a study of the Island’s current Human Services, with the goal of helping service Providers create an improved delivery system for Nantucket residents.

 Between mid-October and mid-December, a total of forty-five agency providers were interviewed.
 Surveys have generally lasted 45-60 minutes with additional time for documenting statements made by providers.
 In addition to providers, several key informants have been interviewed including the Town Manager, all current Selectmen and several others.

-It is also planned that care groupings of island providers will continue to work collaboratively on a number of issues.
-These include funding, reducing gaps and working more across disciplines.
-The Healthy Community Collaborative has been instrumental in this effort.
-If additional funding is secured, the Needs Assessment will be distributed to update our knowledge on the health of the community and ongoing issues that need to be addressed.
+The Nantucket Healthy Community Collaborative has been instrumental in continuing this discussion.
+If additional funding is secured, the Needs Assessment will be considered to update our knowledge on the health of the community and ongoing issues that need to be addressed.